PiaoLiangLiu/PiaoLiangLiu.github.io/_posts/2020-06-15-Variational-AutoEncoders.md

 where $$z$$ is a latent variable, formed by training the neural network; $$\theta$$ is a parameter of the PDF of $$X\vert z$$

-The target of this problem is to build a model and then optimize over $$\theta$$ to maximize the likelihood of the given data is generated by our model.
-This is MLE(Maximum Likelihood Estimation).
-If the likelihood of the training data is maximized, we could believe that it is able to generate the data from the real underlying distribution.
+The target of this problem is to build a model and then optimize over $$\theta$$ to maximize the likelihood of the training data is generated by our model.
+This is **MLE**(Maximum Likelihood Estimation).
+If the likelihood of the training data is large enough, we could believe that it is able to generate the data from the real underlying distribution.

 If $$P(\mathbf{X}\vert z)$$ is an arbitrary probability distribution, obviously it is not possible to train over it.
-So in *VAE*, it is assumed that $$P(\mathbf{X}\vert  z)$$ is a Gaussian distribution $$\mathcal{N}(f(z;\theta),\sigma^2 I )$$ where $$f(z;\theta)$$ is a function about latent variable $$z$$ taking $$\theta$$ as parameter and usually is composed of one or more layers of neural network.
+So in *VAE*, it is assumed that $$P(\mathbf{X}\vert  z)$$ is a Gaussian distribution $$\mathcal{N}(f(z;\theta),\sigma^2 I )$$ where $$f(z;\theta)$$ is a function about latent variable $$z$$ taking $$\theta$$ as its parameters and usually is composed of one or more layers of neural network.

 ## 3. Variational AutoEncoders

 ### 3.1 Latent Variables in AutoEncoders

 The first thing to be solved is how we should choose the distribution which is used to approximate the distribution of the latent variables?
-Here we simply assume that the latent variables follow the standard Gaussian distribution $$\mathcal{N}(0, I )$$.
+Here it is simply assumed that the latent variables follow the standard Gaussian distribution $$\mathcal{N}(0, I )$$.
 We can safely take this assumption since for each d-dimensional random variable, one could approximate its PDF by inputting d 1-dimensional Gaussian distribution random variable through a complex enough function(https://informs-sim.org/wsc86papers/1986_0039.pdf) .
 As a neural network is an universal function approximator, i.e. for any continuous function, there exists a neural network with one hidden layer containing finitely many nodes that is able to approximate it.
-Therefore, technically, it is feasible to estimate the latent variable using a random variable following Gaussian distribution.
+Therefore, technically, it is feasible to estimate the latent variables using a series of random variable following Gaussian distribution.

 ### 3.2 An Intuitive Way

-After figuring out the problem of latent variable, we need to design an Objective Function to maximize $$P(\mathbf{X})$$ and then optimize over it using SGD(Stochastic Gradient Descent).
+After figuring out the problem of latent variables, we need to design an Objective Function to maximize $$P(\mathbf{X})$$ and then optimize over it using SGD(Stochastic Gradient Descent).

 An intuitive way is to use mean to approximate the expectation.